AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

  <img src="../images/derivedDataNoDelete.png" width="50%">
 </div>

-* To see all the datasets in which a derived data is used, click **See dependent datasets** button in the Train view (right next to the Delete button).
+* To see all the datasets in which a derived data is used, click **See dependent datasets** button in the Train result view (right next to the Delete button).
 This will redirect you to a new tab displaying the **Datasets** page, filtered to show all the datasets (activatd or not) which are using the derived data.
 To see specifically only the activated or deactivated datasets dependent on this derived data, use the activated / deactivated buttons inside the In datasets column of the table.
 This will open the same Datasets page, but filtered depending on the datasets' activated state.

 <div align="center">
  <img src="../images/deriveDataDependent.png" width="80%">